 - 1. Prepare appraisal cards for the appropriate reappraisal area for the field Appraisers', attaching permits and recheck notes. - 2.
 Prepare reports for the State Comptroller's Office. - 3.
 Prepare monthly reports. - 4.
-Continue to maintain records management. - 5.
-Re-check appraisal roll for substantial errors. - 6.
-Generate report of sales information on sales that occurred January 1 through the end of July. - 7.
-Begin fieldwork to examine sales, or note these sales for contracted appraisers to examine when fieldwork begins in September. - 8.
-Field examinations continue through April of the following year. - 9.
-Notify taxing units' tax assessors/collectors of appraisal roll changes that require refunds. - 10.
-After certification of rolls, send to Texas Department of Economic Development a listing of all sites with values greater than or equal to \$100 million, in compliance with Section 23.23 of the Texas Property Tax code. - 11.
-Contact entities on primarily charitable organization exemptions to see if renewal of exemption is needed. - 12.
-Have BOD schedule the budget hearing. - 13.
-Publicize the budget and budget hearing date. - 14.
-Submit updated appraisal roll to each taxing unit. - 15.
-Compile all necessary information for the calculating of tax rates. - 16.
-Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect changes. - 17.
+Prepare and send postcards to direct property owners to website where taxing units will propose their tax rates.
+(SB2) - 5.
+Prepare & complete Comptroller's Property Value Change Survey. - 6.
+Continue to maintain records management. - 7.
+Re-check appraisal roll for substantial errors. - 8.
+Generate report of sales information on sales that occurred January 1 through the end of July. - 9.
+Begin fieldwork to examine sales or note these sales for contracted appraisers to examine when fieldwork begins in September. - 10.
+Field examinations continue through April of the following year. - 11.
+Notify taxing units' tax assessors/collectors of appraisal roll changes that require refunds. - 12.
+After certification of rolls, send to Texas Department of Economic Development a listing of all sites with values greater than or equal to \$100 million, in compliance with Section 23.23 of the Texas Property Tax code. - 13.
+Contact entities on primarily charitable organization exemptions to see if renewal of exemption is needed. - 14.
+Have BOD schedule the budget hearing. - 15.
+Publicize the budget and budget hearing date. - 16.
+Submit updated appraisal roll to each taxing unit. - 17.
+Compile all necessary information for the calculating of tax rates. - 18.
+Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect changes. - 19.
 Continue to provide customer service to the general public.

-September, 2017 and 2018:
+September, 2022 and 2023:

 - 1. Appraisers will begin field work. - 2.
 Begin working on any arbitration cases. - 3.
 Begin working on September 1 inventory parcels. - 4.
 Prepare Property Value Reports for State Comptroller's office. - 5.
 Begin data entry of changes made by field appraisers and download new pictures taken by field appraisers. - 6.
 Prepare monthly reports. - 7.
 Continue to maintain records management. - 8.
-Run listing of all category A1s where mailing address and physical address are the same, but no homestead exemption is granted in order to mail property owners a homestead application in the following year.

-- 9. Notify each taxing units' tax assessor/collector of changes to the appraisal roll that require a refund. - 10.
+Run listing of all category A1s where mailing address and physical address are the same, but no homestead exemption is granted in order to mail property owners a homestead application in the following year. - 9.
+Notify each taxing units' tax assessor/collector of changes to the appraisal roll that require a refund. - 10.
 BOD must adopt the following year's budget by September 15 & Written Reappraisal Plan if even numbered year. - 11.
 Send State Reports to the Property Tax Division. - 12.
 Obtain deed records and make ownership changes, splits and combines, and ensure that parcels and maps are updated to reflect the changes. - 13.
 Continue to provide customer service to the general public.

-October, 2017 and 2018:
+October, 2022 and 2023: